 The best pizzas in Florence

-We not only tell you where to go, but also what you can't not order when it comes to pizza!
+We not only tell you the best pizza places in town, but also what to order!

 Ode to Pizza, one of the most beloved dishes in the world, which in Florence finds its temples, proposed in its traditional Neapolitan dress, with its high and soft edges, or thin and crunchy, but all with a common denominator: search for ingredients and high digestibility.